The Illustrated Mum

 The Illustrated Mum is a children's novel by English author Jacqueline Wilson, first published by Transworld in 1999 with drawings by Nick Sharratt.
-Set in London, the first person narrative by a young girl, Dolphin, features her manic depressive mother Marigold, nicknamed "the illustrated mum" because of her many tattoos.
+Set in London, the first person narrative by a young girl, Dolphin, features her bipolar mother Marigold, nicknamed "the illustrated mum" because of her many tattoos.
 The title is a reference to The Illustrated Man, a 1951 book of short stories by Ray Bradbury, also named for tattoos.

 Wilson and The Illustrated Mum won the annual Guardian Children's Fiction Prize, judged by a panel of British children's writers.

-By 2001 translations had been published in Finnish, Hungarian, Italian, Spanish, and Catalan.
+By 2001, translations had been published in Finnish, Hungarian, Italian, Spanish, and Catalan.
 Delacorte Press published the first American edition only in 2005.
+In 2025, a sequel to the book was published, Picture Imperfect.

 Plot

-11-year-old Dolphin and her older half-sister, 13-year-old Star, live with their mother, Marigold, in a small council flat in London.
-Marigold, an avid lover of tattoos, has bipolar disorder and also has a drinking problem.
+10-year-old Dolphin and her older half-sister, 13-year-old Star, live with their mother, Marigold, in a small council flat in London.
+Marigold, an avid lover of tattoos and part-time tattoo artist, has bipolar disorder and also has a drinking problem.
 Dolphin loves Marigold and thinks she is wonderful and unique, while Star is embarrassed by Marigold's tattoos and erratic behaviour.
 Dolphin feels like an outsider at school; she is bullied by some classmates and feels her teacher is unkind to her.
 She also struggles with her dyslexia.
 Star appears to be more popular, and Dolphin dislikes the fact that Star has an older boyfriend.
 Dolphin later befriends Oliver, a shy and studious boy who spends the lunch period in the library to avoid being teased.

 Marigold buys tickets to see her favourite band Emerald City, with the intention of finding Micky, Star's father, who Marigold is still in love with.
 Both girls are surprised when she returns that night with Micky.
 He was unaware he had a daughter and is thrilled to meet Star, and she adores him in turn.
 Dolphin however dislikes him because she feels that he abandoned Marigold and neglected Star.
 Micky takes them all to London for the day and they do a number of fun activities and shopping.
 Despite it all, Dolphin feels ignored the entire day by all of them.
 Marigold is completely convinced they will all live together now as a family, but Micky drops them all home and returns to his place in Brighton.